Trump says he wants to be involved in picking Iran's next leader as war ripples across the region

 Israel announced multiple incoming missile attacks and air sirens sounded in Tel Aviv and Jerusalem.
 The Israeli military said it carried out a wave of strikes on Iran's ballistic missile launch sites.

-Azerbaijan's President Ilham Aliyev accused Iran of carrying out “a groundless act of terror and aggression” after a drone crashed Thursday near the airport in Nakhchivan, a region bordering Iran that is separated from the rest of the country by Armenia.
+Azerbaijan's President Ilham Aliyev accused Iran of carrying out “a groundless act of terror and aggression” after a drone crashed Thursday near the airport in Nakhchivan, a region bordering Iran.
 Another drone fell near a school.
-Azerbaijan’s Prosecutor General’s office said four civilians, all airport workers, were wounded.
+Authorities said four civilians, all airport workers, were wounded.

 Aliyev said the military had been instructed “to prepare and implement retaliatory measures.”